-This Planning Proposal has been prepared in accordance with Section 3.33 of the EP&A Act with consideration of A guide to preparing Planning Proposals (December 2018) (DPIE).
+This amended planning proposal has been prepared in accordance with Section 3.33 of the EP&A Act with consideration of Local Environmental Plan Making Guideline (August 2023) (DPE).

-Accordingly, the Planning Proposal is assessed in the following parts:
+Accordingly, the amended planning proposal is assessed in the following parts:

-- Part 1 A statement of the objectives and intended outcomes. - Part 2 An explanation of the provisions that are to be included in the proposed LEP. - Part 3 The justification for the Planning Proposal and the process for the implementation. - Part 4 Mapping. - Part 5 Details of community consultation that is to be undertaken for the planning proposal. - Part 6 Project timeline.
+- Part 1 A statement of the objectives and intended outcomes. - Part 2 An explanation of the provisions that are to be included in the proposed LEP. - Part 3 The justification for the amended planning proposal and the process for the implementation. - Part 4 Mapping. - Part 5 Details of community consultation that is to be undertaken for the amended planning proposal. - Part 6 Project timeline.